liamweldon/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?:
+Advantages:
+Easier readability/more understandable

+Disadvantages:
+Some functionality should probably be separated out (e.g, a renderable should be rendered, shouldn't necessarily render itself')

-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?:
+This allows us to change our camera location.
+The Renderable keeps track of it's model matrix

 3. How you can move models in the scene?: *Add your answer here*

 ## Part 2 - Textures